evotekscreative/evooconnect2/README.md

-Collecting workspace informationStill updating workspace index.
-Falling back to using the latest remote code index only.
-Response may be less accurate.# EvoConnect - Professional Social Networking Platform
+# EvoConnect - Professional Social Networking Platform

 EvoConnect is a full-stack social networking platform designed for professional connections, job hunting, and career development.
 It features a modern UI with various social networking capabilities similar to LinkedIn, including profiles, connections, job postings, company pages, blogging, and messaging.